Nomination Deadline: April 21, 2023

 1. A letter documenting how the nominee’s mentoring has impacted student and early career members of ISDP;

-2. At least one letter of support from a mentee;
+2. At least one letter of support from a mentee (you can submit as many mentee letters of support as you wish)

 3. The nominee’s current CV highlighting publications and presentations with mentees.
 (A list of publications/presentations with mentees is also acceptable.)